sirpsycho/firecall/README.md

 # Configuration

 The "blockip.py" script is designed to quickly block a host by simply providing the IP address (Usage: `python blockip.py <ip-address>`).

-Before running "blockip.py", open it in a text editor and enter a valid server address (the firewall IP) and username.
+Before running "blockip.py", open "blockip.conf" in a text editor and enter one or more firewall IP addresses next to "SERVER_LIST" as well as a username, and any other configurations.
 Optionally, to further simplify blocking an IP, you can create an alias:

 `echo 'alias blockip="python /full/path/to/blockip.py"' >> ~/.bashrc`